blacktiago/car-plate-predictor/README.md

 ### React web app

-At root uri **http://localhost:8080/** there is a react web app to test our rest endpoint, the source of the embedded react web app is Follow me on [here](https://github.com/blacktiago/car-plate-predictor-frontend)
+At root uri **http://localhost:8080/** there is a react web app to test our rest endpoint, the source code is [here](https://github.com/blacktiago/car-plate-predictor-frontend)

 ### Console run and die